BoyBaykiller/IDKEngine/Readme.md

     // average is computed and stored in Average[0]
 }
 ```
-The algorithm first loads all the values of the set which we want to compute the average of into shared memory.
+The algorithm first loads all the values of the set we want to average into shared memory.
-Then the first half of the values are summed up with the other half.
-After that all the summed up values are further split into half and again added with the rest.
-At some point the final sum will have been collapsed into the first element.
+Then it adds the first half of array entries to the other half.
+After that, all the new values are again divided in half and added to the new rest, which is now 1/4 the size of the original array.
+At some point, the final sum is collapsed into the first element.

 That's it for the averaging part.

-Calculating the variance requires some more work.
+Calculating the variance requires a little more work.

-(Normalized) Variance is defined as:
+(Normalized) variance is defined as:

 $$V(x) = \sum_{i = 1}^{n}(x_{i} - \overline{x})^{2} \times \frac{1}{n - 1}$$
 <!-- fix error of second formula not rendering properly -->
 &nbsp;
 $$VN = \frac{\sqrt{V(x)}}{\overline{x}}$$

-Like before $\overline{x}$ is the mean of set $x$ and $n$ the number of elements. $V(x)$ tells us the variance of that set.
+As before $\overline{x}$ is the average of set $x$ and $n$ the number of elements in it. $V(x)$ tells us the variance of that set.
 However $V(x)$ is dependent on scale which is not what we want. {5, 10} should result in the same variance as {10, 20}.
 The second part solves this by [normalizing the variance](https://www.vosesoftware.com/riskwiki/Normalizedmeasuresofspread-theCofV.php).